 If an asset is part of just one scanning target, scan attempts will be made for it.
 Keep in mind that each scanning target works independently.
 If an asset is part of one scanning target, it will continue to be scanned, regardless of whether it's part of other scanning targets as well.
-You can determine which scanning targets scanned a machine and when by looking at the Scan Time tab of the machine's Lansweeper webpage.
+You can determine which scanning targets scanned a Windows machine and when by looking at the Scan Time tab of the machine's Lansweeper webpage.
 In the example below, computer LAN-001 was scanned by the LsPush scanning agent on March 5th and by an IP Range scanning target on March 6th.

 To prevent unwanted assets from being scanned, make sure those assets are not part of *any* scanning target or specifically exclude them from scanning.
 Your scanning targets and asset exclusions are configured in the following section of the web console: Scanning\Scanning Targets